 Before it's baked, bread dough needs to rise.
-And, that's exactly what it would do in your dog's stomach if your dog ate it.
-As it swells inside, the dough can stretch the dog's abdomen and cause severe pain.
-In addition, when the yeast ferments the dough to make it rise, it produces alcohol that can lead to alcohol poisoning.
+And, that's exactly what it would do in your dog's stomach if she ate it.
+As it swells inside, the dough can stretch a dog's abdomen and cause severe pain.
+In addition, when the yeast ferments the dough to make it rise, it makes alcohol that can lead to alcohol poisoning.

-Reaction to a drug commonly prescribed for humans is the most common cause of poisoning in dogs.
+Reaction to a drug prescribed for humans is the most common cause of poisoning in dogs.
 Just as you would do for your children, keep all medicines out of your dog's reach.
-And, never give your dog any over-the-counter medicine unless told to do so by your vet.
-Ingredients such as acetaminophen or ibuprofen are common in pain relievers and cold medicine.
-And, they can be deadly for your dog.
+And, never give your dog any over-the-counter medicine unless your vet tells you to.
+Ingredients such as acetaminophen or ibuprofen are often in pain relievers and cold medicine.
+And they can be deadly for your dog.

 Kitchen Pantry: No Dogs Allowed

-Many other items commonly found on kitchen shelves can harm your dog.
+Many items found on kitchen shelves can harm your dog.
 For instance, baking powder and baking soda are both highly toxic.
 So are nutmeg and other spices.
-Keeping food items high enough to be out of your dog's reach and keeping pantry doors closed will help protect your dog from serious food-related illness.
+Keep food items high enough to be out of your dog's reach and keep pantry doors closed to help protect your dog from serious food-related illness.

 If Your Dog Eats What It Shouldn't

 Dogs explore with their mouth.
 And, no matter how cautious you are, it's possible your dog can find and swallow what it shouldn't.
 It's a smart idea to always keep the numbers of your local vet, the closest emergency clinic, and the ASPCA Animal Poison Control Center -- (888) 426-4435 -- where you know you can find them in an emergency.
 And, if you think your dog has gotten into something toxic, call for emergency help at once.